Kozea/TeddyBar/pages/documentation.rst

 User documentation
 ==================

-Teddybar is a HTML5 WYSIWYG editor.

-First steps : Learn how to very simply implement the toolbar.
+First steps : Learn how to simply implement the toolbar.
 -------------------------------------------------------------

-First you need to download the teddybar package, see the `download page </download>`_.
+First you need to download the Teddybar package, see the `download page </download>`_.

-When it's done, you are ready to implement the toolbar:
+You are now ready to put the toolbar in your website:

 .. code-block:: html